 - Video – Wark interviews Salmond: https://youtu.be/VOKAnBqOD1E

 The programme was transmitted at 9pm on BBC2.
 As predicted, Wark via her husband’s production company produced it prior to and during the trial.
-It had all the appearance of a rehash originally planned on the basis of a guilty verdict.
+As I guessed, it had all the appearance of a rehash originally planned on the basis of a guilty verdict.
 No witness for the defence was interviewed.
-It was padded out with trite commentary from her, gossip, dubious one line comments from other journalists, multiple shots of her flicking her iPhone, and no mention of the jury finding all the accusers liars.
+It was padded out with trite commentary from Wark, gossip, dubious one line comments from other journalists, multiple shots of her flicking her iPhone, and no mention of the jury finding all the accusers liars.
 Wark placed her self in the centre of the documentary as the ubiquitous investigator.
-An outpouring of abhorrence and outrage from members of the public followed the transmission.
+An outpouring of abhorrence and outrage from members of the public followed the rotten transmission.